-The presence of a firewall facilitates the guarding and controlling of incoming and outgoing data traffic, especially in network security.
-One type of firewall is a Next-Generation Firewall (NGFW), which has some functions and advantages.
+Firewalls make it easier to monitor and control incoming and outgoing data traffic, especially in network security.
+One type of firewall is the Next-Generation Firewall (NGFW), which has several functions and advantages.

-The functions of a next-generation firewall include application control to filtering content.
-Moreover, the advantages include intrusion prevention systems, advanced malware protection, and cost efficiency.
+The functions of next-generation firewalls include application control and content filtering.
+In addition, its advantages include intrusion prevention systems, advanced malware protection, and cost efficiency.

-This article will give you information on next-generation firewalls, including definitions, functions, and the advantages they have.
+This article will provide information about next-generation firewalls, including their definition, functions, and advantages.

 What is a Next-Generation Firewall?

-A next-generation firewall is a type of firewall that offers more advanced features than traditional firewalls, such as deep inspection of network traffic, application awareness, and intrusion prevention capabilities.
+Next-generation firewalls (NGFWs) are a type of firewall that offers advanced features not found in traditional firewalls, such as deep inspection of network traffic, application awareness, and intrusion prevention capabilities.

-NGFWs are at the top of the firewall hierarchy because they are the most up-to-date systems.
-It offers captivating packet filtering.
+NGFWs are at the top of the firewall hierarchy because they are the most advanced systems.
+They offer sophisticated packet filtering.

-- Application control: Can identify and control applications running on the network to block or restrict access to potentially malicious applications.
+- Application control: Can identify and control applications running on the network to block or restrict access to potentially dangerous applications.

-- Identify users: Can identify users connected to the network using different devices or from different locations.
+- User identification: Can identify users connected to the network using different devices or from different locations.

-- Filtering content: Content accessed by users will be filtered so that access to unwanted content will be blocked.
+- Content filtering: Content accessed by users will be filtered so that access to unwanted content will be blocked.

 The next-generation firewall has several advantages, from an intrusion prevention system, advanced malware protection, to cost efficiency.
 Here are some of its main advantages in detail: